akhodakivskiy/VimFx/documentation/tools.md

 1. Add a list of changes since the last version at the top of `CHANGELOG.md`.

-2. Update the version in `package.json` (see `CONTRIBUTING-CODE.md` about
-   versioning), the minimum Firefox version (if needed) and the maximum Firefox version (ideally to the latest nightly).
+2. Update the version in `package.json` ([versioning guidelines]), the minimum Firefox version (if needed) and the maximum Firefox version (ideally to the latest nightly).
 See [valid Firefox versions].

 3. Run `gulp release`, which does the following for you: